networkservicemesh/examples/examples/README.md

 * `NAME` - name of the example, e.g. `proxy`

-* `DESCRIPTION` - a short, one line descriptin of the example
+* `DESCRIPTION` - a short, one line description of the example

 * `CONTAINERS` - list of all the containers to be built.
 Each of these should have a folder under `examples/<NAME>`, e.g. `examples/proxy/nginx`.
 This folder should have a file called `Dockerfile` to describe how the container is built.
 The `Dockerfile` is assumed to be executed from the top level project folder, i.e. the paths referenced in it should look like `examples/proxy/nginx/html`.